DoMySon/domyson/README.md

 * I often use go,c, csharp,lua to develop some frameworks and tools, and now I am working on arm and rust.

-* I developed the service framework skynet-go(based on cgo) and the game framework Anywhere(based on Unity3d).
+* I developed the game server framework skynet-go(based on cgo) and the unity3d game framework Anywhere.

-* I also developed an register base scripting language (scriptc).
+* I also developed a strongly typed scripting language (typelang).

 * Also wrote a new coding protocol (kproto) which is faster than protobuf-v3.